The Ultimate Guide to Exploring Hoi An, Vietnam — For First-Time Travellers

 Plus, it allows for ample time to indulge in the city's culinary delights.

-What to Pack for Hoi An, Vietnam
+What to Pack for Hoi An

 First things first: expect some serious humidity!
 Hoi An’s tropical climate means temperatures can rise quickly, so bring light, breathable clothing.
 A compact umbrella or a rain poncho is a must-have.
 For a more detailed guide, see our Vietnam Packing Checklist to ensure you’re fully prepared, rain or shine.